shreshtapadala/SmartMaps/README.md

 - <b> Screenshot of results of navigation for Start location : Kukatpalli and End Location : LB Nagar for all routes. </b> (Show All routes button)

 ![show_all_routes](https://github.com/shreshtapadala/SmartMaps/assets/109150089/d7790198-d7d3-4225-88fa-925f4da1a290)
+The emojis are used only for easy identification for the user.
+The Blue Line is for Car Route, the Purple Line is for Bike Route, the Yellow Route is for Cycling Route, the Dotted Brown Line is for Walking Route.

 <br>
 <br>